Give this Christmas Gift to everyone on your list.

 These experiences undoubtedly laid the foundation for the characters of Tiny Tim, Bob Cratchit, and the once-miserly-and-then-

-By now you’ve certainly guessed that theyoung author was Charles Dickens, and the book that would change history and holiday traditions was, A Christmas Carol.
-Amazingly, Dickens finished the book in just six weeks and it was published on December 19th, 1843, just in time for Christmas.
+Amazingly, Dickens finished the book in just six weeks and it was published on December 19, 1843, just in time for Christmas.
 While it brought Dickens great fame and contributed to his legacy, he didn’t earn much money from A Christmas Carol because he negotiated a bad publishing deal.

 The story, as you know, is about a bitter old man by the name of Ebeneezer Scrooge.
 It begins on Christmas Eve in the setting of Scrooge’s small business in England.
 It’s there where we meet his employee, the loyal family man, Bob Cratchit, who tries to negotiate with Scrooge for time off on Christmas Day.
 “Bah, Humbug”, is Scrooge’s response.
 The old man cares not for Christmas or family or time away from work.